Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Analysis

 \subsection{Qualitative analysis}

-Figure~\ref{tree_picture} visualizes the search trees produced by MCTS and BG-MCTS under the same fixed budget ($B{=}20$K) on a preblem for MATH500 (Level 5) using Llama-3.1-8B-Instruct.
-Star- ($\star$) and triangle-marked ($\triangle$) nodes denote correct and incorrect answers, respectively, and all other nodes are process nodes; Darker blue indicates nodes expanded later i.e., when the remaining budget was depleted.
+Figure~\ref{tree_picture} visualizes the search trees produced by MCTS and \method\ under the same fixed budget ($B{=}20$K) on a MATH500 Level-5 problem using Llama-3.1-8B-Instruct.
+Nodes marked with a star ($\star$) and a triangle ($\triangle$) denote correct and incorrect final answers, respectively; all other nodes are intermediate process nodes.
+Darker blue indicates nodes expanded later in the search, when less budget remains.

-Standard MCTS (Fig.~\ref{mcts_tree}) uses the budget mainly as a stopping condition, so its expansion pattern remains largely unchanged as the budget depletes.
-Consequently, it keeps widening at shallow depths even late in the run, leaving insufficient budget to deepen and complete promising branches; in this example, the search broadens but never reaches a correct answered node.
-In contrast, BG-MCTS (Fig.~\ref{bgmcts_tree}) shows the intended budget-aligned wide-to-deep behavior: broad early exploration followed by increasingly focused refinement within a few high-value subtrees as the budget runs down.
-This late-stage focus pushes a promising trajectory to completion and reaches a correct answered node within the same budget, highlighting the practical value of budget-conditioned selection and widening.
+Standard MCTS (Fig.~\ref{mcts_tree}) treats the budget mainly as a stopping condition, so its expansion pattern remains largely unchanged as the search consumes the budget.
+As a result, it continues widening at shallow depths even late in the run, leaving insufficient budget to deepen and complete promising branches.
+In this example, MCTS broadens the tree but never reaches a correct final answer.

+In contrast, \method\ (Fig.~\ref{bgmcts_tree}) exhibits the intended budget-aligned wide-to-deep behavior: broad early exploration followed by increasingly focused refinement within a small number of promising subtrees.
+This late-stage focus enables search to complete a promising trajectory and reach a correct final answer under the same budget, illustrating the effect of budget-conditioned selection and widening.